mydogjavascript/final_project/README.md

                    column.
 Removing this redundancy allowed for more concise learning for the model.
                 ii.
-Removing the columns indicating weight, year of accident and the case id will have no affect on our data outcomes.
-Weight is a previously indiciated importance level from the original data collector and has no place in our analysis.
-The year of the accident did not seem important because
+Removing the columns indicating weight, year of accident and the case id will have no effect on our data outcomes.
+Weight is a previously indicated importance level from the original data collector and has no place in our analysis.
+The year of the accident did not seem important because the didn't anticipate relevance within data collected.

 ### 4. Data Cleaning (Mike to present this part- code ready to show)